Brutal video shows man holding 4-year-old daughter as he's viciously attacked; suspect on loose

 Brown was airlifted to a nearby hospital and sustained serious bodily injuries, police said.
 He was also issued a “summons for misdemeanor child abuse” following the incident, the sheriff’s office said.
 The young girl was not injured in the quarrel.

-Brown’s family told FOX 31 Denver that the victim did not have a chance to put his daughter down as the fight began.
+Brown’s family told FOX 31 Denver that he did not have a chance to put his daughter down as the fight began.
 It was not immediately clear what ignited the brawl.

 SMILING PERV ARRESTED AFTER ALLEGEDLY EXPOSING HIMSELF ON SUBWAY